tcmaps/nestmap/Readme.md

 *or use* **bootstrap.py** *to create one! (refer to mentioned Fastmap project for usage instructions)*

 2. Put your account credentials in *config.json*
-3. if used "nestgen.py" before, run *nestmap.py --regen* once
+3. If used "nestgen.py" before, run *nestmap.py --regen* once

 ### Usage